pamosima/LTROPS-2341_Lab-Guide/Missions/Site 15/Mission 2/README.md

 ## Step 3: Verification

-Verify that your Switch got claimed, configured and assigned to your Site by navigating to Provision -> Inventory and choose your site in the DNA-C UI:
+Verify that your Switch got claimed, configured and assigned to your Site by navigating to Provision -> Inventory and choose your site in the Catalyst Center UI:

 <img src=../../img/site-switch.jpg/ width=80%>